ReThink VR Performance

 RehabData Workgroup Purpose

-In the Fall of 2019, RSA established the RehabData Workgroup consisting of Federal and State representatives with data or program expertise to identify how to use data to best tell the story of the success of the VR program and identify areas for continued evaluation.
+In the Fall of 2019, RSA established the RehabData Workgroup, an informal workgroup of Federal and State representatives with data or program expertise, whose aim is to use data to tell the story of the success of the VR program and identify areas for continued evaluation.
 The Workgroup is charged with developing and distributing tools and information that State VR agencies may use to help assess VR program performance using data that is already being collected.
-The Workgroup will:

 RehabData Workgroup Membership